-The operational phase ESMS will be developed and implemented by the Operational and Maintenance Company (O&M Company) and will cover all potential environmental and social risks, impacts, opportunities and related compliance associated with the Project's operational phase (including potential impacts from subcontractors and the supply chain that can be influenced by the Operations and Maintenance Company).
-The operational phase ESMS will also comprise other plans, documents, data, forms, records etc. affiliated with the operational phase of the project that is supplementary to, and will be defined by the OESMP.
+The operational phase ESMS will be developed and implemented by the Operational and Maintenance Company and will cover all potential environmental and social risks, impacts, opportunities and relate compliance associated with the Project's operational phase (including potential impacts from subcontractors and the supply chain that can be influenced by the Operations and Maintenance Company).
+The operational phase ESMS will also comprise other plans, documents, data, forms, records etc. affiliated with the operational phase of the Project that are supplementary to, and will be defined by the OESMP.